 1 large carrot, grated into a small bowl, and mixed with 1 tablespoon sugar, 1 teaspoon salt, and 3 tablespoons cider vinegar.
 (If you get rabid about Banh Mi, you can make the slaw with half carrot and half Daikon radish)

 Hellman's real mayonnaise

 Start by making the carrot mixture.
 Stir well, cover with with a dish, and marinate for at least 15 minutes while you make the sandwiches.
 Stir a few times while you are underway.

-Crack the eggs into a bowl, add 1/2 teaspoon each of salt and fresh pepper and beat lightly
+If using eggs, crack the eggs into a bowl, add 1/2 teaspoon each of salt and fresh pepper and beat lightly

 Get the peppers, cucumber and cilantro ready, Relax, maybe have a drink.

 When you are ready to go, prepare the bread, and put a good schmear of mayo and a line of hot sauce on one or both sides.

 Drain the liquid from the carrot mixture.